jphmenzel/jpmlipidomics/README.md

 2022_11_02: Batch files now contain relative paths, only the path to the python version installed locally needs to be adjusted in each batch file, when setting up the workflow.
 Both python versions 3.9 and 3.11 (python.org) as well as other python versions should be compatible with the workflow.

 2022_11_09: Speed improvements of initial precursor analysis and generation of target lists.
 The first batch file in the workflow may run significantly faster (< 90 sec) than outlined in the Supplementary Information of the preprint published on BioRxiv (> 6 min).

+2022_11_14: The workflow is now compatible with latest Skyline versions.